 During the COVID-19 lockdown in May, 2020, Charles died alone in his Dartmouth apartment.
 He was buried in an unmarked grave at an unknown location.
 When friends learned of this, they searched for him across Nova Scotia and found his remains at the Dartmouth Memorial Gardens.
 Thousands of dollars were raised to install a bronze grave marker for Charles and a stone monument engraved with the image of Imaro.

-The Writers’ Federation of Nova Scotia thanks Jon Tattrie for providing details on Charles R. Saunders’s life & work and for spearheading the endowment for the Charles R. Saunders Prize.
+The Writers’ Federation of Nova Scotia is grateful to Jon Tattrie for providing details on Charles’s life & works and for spearheading the endowment for the Charles R. Saunders Prize.